Duress in English law: Duress by circumstances

-Thus, in DPP v Bell (1992) Crim LR 176 the accused successfully pleaded duress of circumstances to driving with excess alcohol because, following an incident in a pub which caused him to fear for his physical safety, he escaped in his car, only driving a short distance to safety and then abandoning the criminal activity as soon as reasonably possible.
-While in R v Baker and Wilkins (1997) Crim LR 497 (CA) a child's mother and another broke down the door to the father's house to recover the child from his possession.
+Thus, in DPP v Bell the accused successfully pleaded duress of circumstances to driving with excess alcohol because, following an incident in a pub which caused him to fear for his physical safety, he escaped in his car, only driving a short distance to safety and then abandoning the criminal activity as soon as reasonably possible.
+While in R v Baker and Wilkins a child's mother and another broke down the door to the father's house to recover the child from his possession.
 The action was being taken to defend the child so three defences were raised: